SexVar/Intro/README.md

 When there is no average difference (typically measured as a mean difference), it may be correct to assume that nothing remains to explain.<sup>1</sup>
 There is probably no significant mean sex difference in general intelligence (Jensen, 1998; Mackintosh, 1996, 2011; Nisbett et al., 2012).
 However, measurements of some specific cognitive abilities produce mean sex differences.
 And the mean is only one feature of these distributions: differing variability could correspond to a wider distribution of scores in one sex and disparate representation in the tails.
 In combination with differing means in specific abilities, variability differences could contribute to important differences at the lowest and highest levels of performance.
-Figure 1 below visualizes an example of a typical sex difference in central tendency, compared to a difference in variability.
+Figure 1 below uses density plots to visualize an example of a typical sex difference in central tendency, compared to a difference in variability.

 <p align="center">
 <img src="https://github.com/SexVar/Intro/blob/main/Figure%201.png"/>